 If the new plates will be custom-ordered, you may order them in person at the same time you renew the registration.
-Or, you may renew using any method above and order the plates by mail.
 You would then exchange the plates in person when the new set is ready.

 See our License Plates pages for different plate styles and for specific instructions on obtaining the plates of your choice.

 Smog Exemption for Classic Vehicle/Classic Rod/Old Timer plates

 Vehicles with these plates must carry classic vehicle insurance.
 You must show the Declarations page from your policy when renewing.

 Residents of participating counties have the option to make a $2 donation to the Complete Streets Program in their county.
 The option is available only on internet and kiosk renewals.

 Clean Streets promotes the retrofitting of roads to benefit pedestrians, bicyclists, disabled persons, and motorists.
 The donation is voluntary, non-refundable, and is in addition to any other applicable registration fees.

 Participating counties include Carson City, Clark, Douglas and Washoe.